Inside DeepMind’s Frontier Safety Framework: Caution in Code

 No, but checkpoints may ship with capability throttles—see Gemma’s embedded safety classifiers.

-What’s the kill-switch procedure?
+What’s the kill-switch protocol?

 Tier-Red models must support global inference shutdown within five minutes via atomic weight zeroing.